forio/flow.js/documentation/inspector-overview/index.html.md

 		<script src="./flow-inspector.min.js"></script>

-4. Call the Flow Inspector in the script of your page, anytime after your call to initialize Flow:
+4. Add Flow Inspector to the body of your HTML, by placing a call in the script of your page, anytime after your call to initialize Flow:

 		Flow.initialize(...);
 		new window.Flow.Inspector('body');